 Aspiring to impress not just with your speech but also your Q&A prowess?
 Mastery lies in handling questions effectively.
-Dive into our workshop to acquire the skills to face every query with confidence and grace.

 10. Reflect and Iterate

-“Reflect and Iterate” champions the idea of continuous improvement in public speaking.
+Public speaking is a learning journey.
 Every presentation offers lessons.
 It’s about gathering feedback, introspecting on what went well and what didn’t, and then refining your approach for the next time.